Active Listening -1

 - Pencil for each student

-Have students record their scripts using SiLAS software for social skills.
-Remember to name and save their work.
+Have students record their scripts using the SiLAS software.
+Remind students to name and save their recordings.
 Premiere the movies with the group members at the end of each session.

 - A pencil for each student